 Members of the Leadership Council are either assigned by their representative entities or nominated and approved by the full Leadership Council.
-The LMH CoC or a designated committee will recruit members by conducting ongoing outreach to members of the public and private sectors as listed above.
-When particular gaps in membership are identified, the LMH CoC or designated committee will target missing constituencies and brainstorm agencies and names.
-The LMH CoC or designated committee will then develop a recruitment plan with goals, timelines, and assignments.
+The Administration and Implementation Committee (A&I Committee) (see "Chapter IV: Committees" for description) provides recruitment support by conducting ongoing outreach to members of the public and private sectors (as listed above).
+When a particular gap(s) in membership is identified, the A&I Committee will target missing constituencies and brainstorm agencies and names.
+The A&I Committee will then develop a recruitment plan with goals, timelines, and assignments.
 The recruitment plan will prioritize organizations and individuals to be recruited, specifically:

-- Organizations or individuals that may help attract other new participants. - Organizations or individuals that may help the LMH CoC reach some of its goals. - Organizations that may provide different viewpoints on these issues.
+- Organizations or individuals that may help attract other new participants - Organizations or individuals that may help the LMH CoC reach some of its goals - Organizations that may provide different viewpoints on these issues

 Ideally, face-to-face meetings will be the primary method used for targeted recruitment efforts, especially for those potential members that are a high priority.
-In preparing for these meetings, the LMH CoC or designated committee will conduct background research on an organization and its staff.
-The LMH CoC will document all efforts to recruit Leadership Council members.
+In preparing for these meetings, the A&I Committee will conduct background research on an organization and its staff.
+The A&I Committee will document all efforts to recruit Leadership Council members.

-Once a new member is successfully recruited, the LMH CoC or designated committee or staff, at a minimum, will provide new members with a brief orientation that includes the following:
+Once a new member is successfully recruited, the A&I Committee, at minimum, will provide new members with a brief orientation that includes the following:

-- Background information on the LMH CoC and the Leadership Council - The 10 Year Plan to End Homelessness and any other strategic (or annual) plans - Organizational structure of the LMH CoC - Meeting dates of the Leadership Council and any committee meetings - Membership roster and contact information - Other resources to engage new stakeholders.
+- Background information on the LMH CoC and the Leadership Council

+- The 10 Year Plan to End Homelessness and any other strategic (or annual) plans

+- Organizational structure

+- Meeting dates

+- Membership contact information

+- Other resources to engage new stakeholders

-The Leadership Council membership process outlined above will be reviewed and approved by LMH CoC at least every five years.
+The Leadership Council membership process outlined above will be reviewed and approved by LMH CoC at least every 5 years.